davidliuk/blog/src/education/ms/5600/mesh.md

 in addition to geometric data, let’s also store topological information like **adjacency** and **connectivity**

-## Half-Edge Data Structure
+## Half-Edge Structure

 Naïve Adjacency

-● Each element has a list of pointers to ALL adjacent elements
+- Each element has a list of pointers to ALL adjacent elements

 ○ Queries depend on the local complexity of the mesh